SZQ2268/shengzhan/README.md

 # shengzhan

+⚠️ WARNING: This code will freeze your computer if run.
+DO NOT EXECUTE.
+For educational/demo purposes only.

 This is a Useless app(I'm sorry my English is really not good)

 It has a whole useless code and code that burns the core of your CCPU